8 Momentum equation

 \[ \begin{align} \left(\md{\mathbf{v}'}\right)' = \md{\mathbf{v}} - 2\omegabi\times\mathbf{v}' - \omegabi\times\left(\omegabi\times\mathbf{r}\right)\tag{8.27}\label{eq:transformkraft} \end{align} \]

-The location-dependent term $-\omegabi\times\left(\omegabi\times\mathbf{r}\right)$ is the centrifugal acceleration, the speed-dependent term $-2\omegabi\times\mathbf{v'}$ is the Coriolis acceleration.
+The position-dependent term $-\omegabi\times\left(\omegabi\times\mathbf{r}\right)$ is the centrifugal acceleration; the velocity-dependent term $-2\omegabi\times\mathbf{v'}$ is the Coriolis acceleration.
 For the IS acceleration $\md{\mathbf{v}}$, the accelerations that result from the forces according to Newton's second axiom must be used.
 In particular, note that the Coriolis force does no work because it is perpendicular to the velocity vector.

 \[ \begin{align} T = \left(\begin{array}{ccc} T_{x, x} & T_{x, y} & T_{x, z} \\ T_{y, x} & T_{y, y} & T_{y, z} \\ T_{z, x} & T_{z, y} & T_{z, z} \\ \end{array}\right) \end{align} \]